UPPMAX/HPC-python/docs/day2/ondemand-desktop.rst

    - On Cosmos, there are also interactive On-Demand command lines (for CPUs and GPUs) under `Applications - General` that can be used to start Jupyter or Spyder with a custom pip-based environment.

+- Regardless of which of the IDEs, start out by following the <a  href="https://uppmax.github.io/HPC-python/day2/ondemand-desktop.html#starting-the-on-demand-interface">"Starting the On-Demand Interface" as shown further up on this page, depending on the cluster.
+- Next, start your IDE as shown below.

 Jupyter
 .......